Commanding Officer | Executive Officer | CMDCS

 Commander John H. Ciganovich, USN

-Commander John Ciganovich, a native of Naperville, IL, started his miliary career in 1993 enlisting in the Navy as an Aviation Electrician Mate with Strike Fighter Squadron ONE FOUR SEVEN.
-He then attended Emby-Riddle Aeronautical University in Daytona Beach, FL, and graduated in 1999 with a Bachelor of Science in Aeronautical Science.
-He received his commission trhough Officer Candidate School at NAS Pensacola in June 2000.
+Commander John Ciganovich, a native of Naperville, IL started his military career in 1993 enlisting in the Navy as an Aviation Electrician Mate with Strike Fighter Squadron ONE FOUR SEVEN.
+He then attended Embry-Riddle Aeronautical University in Daytona Beach, FL and graduated in 1999 with a Bachelor of Science in Aeronautical Science.
+He received his commission through Officer Candidate School at NAS Pensacola in June 2000.

-In 2004, Commander Ciganovich joined the LIBERTY BELLS of VAW-115, forward deployed from Yokosuka, Japan, aboard USS KITTY HAWK (CV 63), serving as the Aircraft Division Officer and Pilot Naval Air Training and Operating Procedures Standardization Officer.
-In March 2007, he reported to the GOLDEN EAGLES of VT-22, in Kingsville, TX, serving as an Instructor Pilot and Aviation Safety Officer.
-In February 2010, he reported to USEUCOM Joint Operations Center for seven month Global Support Assignment, serving as the Current Operations Officer.
+In 2004 Commander Ciganovich joined the LIBERTY BELLS of VAW-115, forward deployed from Yokosuka, Japan, aboard USS KITTY HAWK (CV 63), serving as the Aircraft Division Officer and Pilot Naval Air Training and Operating Procedures Standardization Officer.
+In March 2007, he reported to the GOLDEN EAGLES of VT-22 in Kingsville, TX serving as an Instructor Pilot and Aviation Safety Officer.
+In February 2010, he reported to USEUCOM Joint Operations Center for a seven month Global Support Assignment, serving as the Current Operations Officer.

 Commander Ciganovich reported to Fleet Area Control and Surveillance Facility, Virginia Capes, in May 2017.
-He has accumulated over 3000 flight hours in nine different aircraft and more than 200 carrier arrested landings in th T-2, T-45, E-2C Group II, and Hawkeye 2000 aircraft.
+He has accumulated over 3000 flight hours in nine different aircraft and 280 carrier arrested landings in the T-2, T-45, E-2C Group II, and Hawkeye 2000 aircraft.